0xor0ne/awesome-list/README.md

   in the Rust programming language.
 * [Executable Packing][284]: curated list of awesome resources related to executable packing.
+* [Hacking][361]: collection of awesome lists for hackers, pentesters & security researchers.
 * [IoT Security 101][273]: curated list of IoT Security Resources.
 * [Linux Rootkits][29]: list of rootkits for the Linux kernel.
 * [IoT][19]: list of great resources about IoT Framework, Library, OS, Platforms.